esyede/rakit/packages/docs/data/input.md

 > them.
 Always escape on output (Blade does this by default with `{{ ... }}`)
 > and bind values via prepared statements when querying the database.

+> When the same name appears in both the body and the query string, the body
+> wins.
+Every method here reads it the same way, so what you validate with
+> `Input::all()` is what you read back with `Input::get()`.

 <a id="retrieving-input"></a>
 ## Retrieving Input